kubernetes/minikube/README.md

 Machine stopped.
 ```

-## Interacting With your Cluster
+## Interacting With Your Cluster

-### Kubectl
+### kubectl

 The `minikube start` command creates a "[kubectl context](https://kubernetes.io/docs/user-guide/kubectl/v1.6/#-em-set-context-em-)" called "minikube".
-This context contains the configuration to communicate with your minikube cluster.
+This context contains the configuration to communicate with your Minikube cluster.

 Minikube sets this context to default automatically, but if you need to switch back to it in the future, run: